 [Who the Son sets free is free indeed]

 Confession time.
 When I read these two words recently I had such a sinking feeling.
-I’ve known for some time that I had a story God wanted me to share, I just didn’t know when exactly.
-Well, He’s been speaking to my heart almost non stop through several fellow bloggers; through the people I’m closest to, and also through song.
+I’ve known for some time that I had a story that God wanted me to share, I just didn’t know when exactly.
+Well, He’s been speaking to my heart almost non stop through several fellow bloggers.
+He’s also been speaking through the people I’m closest to, and even song.
 All of what He’s been speaking is pointing to now–now is that time.

 I’ve had a lot of fear about sharing this story though because it is a very personal story, and anytime you put your heart on the line there’s a danger it will be trampled upon in some way, but when I weighed what Satan was trying to use against me, I realized that what he had to say held no water.
 Every reason he gave me not to share it was very personal.
 He likes to play up those insecurities, but my insecurities always lead me to care more about what others think of me over what God wants.

 “Am I now trying to win the approval of human beings, or of God?
 Or am I trying to please people?
 If I were still trying to please people, I would not be a servant of Christ.” –Galatians 1:10